Bittersweet (Apocalyptica song): Video clip

-The band produced a video clip for the song "Bittersweet", shot in the band's hometown Helsinki and directed by renowned Finnish director Antti Jokinen, who had previously worked with artists such as Nightwish, Celine Dion, and Shania Twain.
+The band produced a video clip for the song "Bittersweet", shot in the band's hometown Helsinki and nationalpark of Torronsuon kansallispuisto and was directed by renowned Finnish director Antti Jokinen, who had previously worked with artists such as Nightwish, Celine Dion, and Shania Twain.
 The video opens with Ville Valo and Lauri Ylönen sitting at opposite ends of a long table with red candles at each end, using a ouija board as they both sing.
-Occasional clips of Apocalyptica playing in a misty forest at what appears to be mid morning are strewn randomly throughout the video.
-As the video progresses, the camera follows a woman dressed in black occasionally flashing back to Valo and Ylönen still singing.
+Occasional clips of Apocalyptica playing in a misty swamp at what appears to be mid-morning are strewn randomly throughout the video.
+As the video progresses, the camera follows a woman dressed in black, occasionally flashing back to Valo and Ylönen still singing.
 The woman runs through the same forest Apocalyptica is playing in.
-Later Apocalyptica is shown playing upside down on the ceiling where Valo and Ylönen are sitting with their hair dangling just above them as they (being Valo and Ylönen) continue moving the dial of the ouija board.
+Later, Apocalyptica is shown playing upside down on the ceiling where Valo and Ylönen are sitting with their hair dangling just above them as they (being Valo and Ylönen) continue moving the dial of the ouija board.
 In the last few seconds of the video, the song ends and the woman is shown laying down to sleep as the moon descends into the horizon.
 Suddenly the candles at the table blow out, and the video ends with Ylönen and Valo glaring at the camera with wholly black eyes, presumably having been possessed by demons.